phetsims/vector-addition/doc/model.md

 ## Explore 2D screen

-In the _Explore 2D_ screen facilitates exploration of vectors in 2 dimensions.
+The _Explore 2D_ screen facilitates exploration of vectors in 2 dimensions, and introduces vector components (and their various representations).

 To manipulate vectors:
 * add/remove vectors by dragging them between the toolbox and the graph